-As spring turns to summer and the temperature starts to rise, it can uncomfortable working indoors.
-Now is a good time to make the most of your workspace by getting it prepared for the warmer weather.
+As spring turns to summer and the temperature starts to rise, it can be uncomfortable working indoors.
+Now is a good time to spring clean your office or workspace and get it prepared for the warmer weather.
 You really don’t want to be rooting through endless paperwork to find vital statistics when you’re close to a meltdown!

 Here are some simple steps you can take which will make you more organised and a little healthier too!

 But don’t forget that some documents need to be kept for tax purposes.
 HMRC says that records must be kept for at least 5 years after the 31 January submission deadline of the relevant tax year and they may also check your records to make sure you are paying the right amount of tax.
 I like to keep a hard copy print out of my records to be on the safe side.

 Even though many documents can be stored on your Google drive or in Microsoft Excel spreadsheets on your desktop, you may still need to keep hard copy documentation of items such as invoices and statements (see 1. above!).